Nimdy/detect-FPS-hackers/README.md

 Player + Target + Time to Kill + Distance + Reports
 Player + Target + Time to Kill + Hitbox Hit Locations
 ```
-Companies cry out saying they do not have the resources to watch every player and respond to every report, coupled with the validation process.

-OKAY GREAT!
-Now let the ML and AI identify these for the company and it will limit the resources required for validation.
-If you took the baseline trend data + the player data + reported data, then you will have a more surgical process for identifying cheaters from a game.

 Elastic can do this pretty damn easily...

 If I can find hackers in a network after digging through petabytes of PCAP data without ML or AI, then I know this can be completed.

-If somebody says:
-So what if this works, script kiddies will still use hacks and lower the ML/AI cheating software to the averages, still maintaining a edge.

-I would say:
-This would be a good thing because lowering the ML/AI cheat software to the trends would not ruin the game.
-This is because the players not using cheats would at least have a better chance at over coming the cheaters.
-Since nobody is doing this already, we dont know what the outcome would be...
-So I am guessing, it would just lower the amount of cheaters out there because at this point it just would not be worth it.
-This coupled with the fact companies are using this for detection, would also become a deterrent.

 ```
 Detect hackers in Warzone